Khuzestan province: Muslim conquest of Khuzestan

+Rashidun period

 Masjed Jame' Dezful.
 In spite of devastating damage caused by Iraqi shelling in the Iran–Iraq War, Khuzestan still possesses a rich heritage of architecture from Islamic, Sassanid, and earlier times.

+The governor of Basra first sent Mughira ibn Shu'ba to take the towns of Khuzestan, and the Iranian landholders of Ahvaz submitted and accepted the payment of jizya.
+Mughira was subsequently removed from office and replaced by Abu Musa al-Ash'ari.

-The Muslim conquest of Khuzestan took place in 639 AD under the command of Abu Musa al-Ash'ari from Basra, who drove the Persian satrap Hormuzan out of Ahvaz.
+In 639, the Muslim Rashidun Caliphate forces under the command of Abu Musa al-Ash'ari defeated the Sassanids in Ahvaz and drove the Persian satrap Hormuzan out of the city.
 Susa later fell, so Hormuzan fled to Shushtar.
-There his forces were besieged by Abu Musa for 18 months.
-Shushtar finally fell in 642 AD; the Khuzistan Chronicle records that an unknown Arab, living in the city, befriended a man in the army, and dug tunnels through the wall in return for a third of the spoil.
-The Basrans purged the Nestorians—the Exegete of the city and the Bishop of Hormizd, and all their students—but kept Hormuzan alive.
+The Muslims led by Abu Musa thereafter imposed a siege on the Sassanid forces in Shushtar that lasted for 18 months.
+Shushtar finally fell in 642 and the Muslims subsequently established full control over the area.
+The Khuzistan Chronicle records that an unknown Arab, living in the city, befriended a man in the army, and dug tunnels through the wall in return for a third of the spoil.
+The Arabs purged the Nestorians—the Exegete of the city and the Bishop of Hormizd, and all their students—but kept Hormuzan alive.
+Hormuzan was sent to Medina, where he was later killed after being accused of complicity in the murder of the caliph Umar.

 There followed the conquests of Gundeshapur and of many other districts along the Tigris.
 The Battle of Nahāvand finally secured Khuzestan for the Muslim armies.

 During the Muslim conquest the Sassanids were allied with non-Muslim Arab tribes, which implies that those wars were religious, rather than national.
 For instance in 633–634, Khaled ibn Walid leader of the Muslim Army, defeated a force of the Sassanids' Arab auxiliaries from the tribes of Bakr, 'Ejl, Taghleb and Namer at 'Ayn Al-Tamr.

 The Muslim settlements by military garrisons in southern Iran was soon followed by other types of expansion.
 Some families, for example, took the opportunity to gain control of private estates.
 Like the rest of Iran, the Muslim conquest thus brought Khuzestan under the rule of the Arabs of the Umayyad and Abbasid Caliphates, until Ya'qub bin Laith as-Saffar, from southeastern Iran, raised the flag of independence once more, and ultimately regained control over Khuzestan, among other parts of Iran, founding the short-lived Saffarid dynasty.
 From that point on, Iranian dynasties would continue to rule the region in succession as an important part of Iran.